JaredCorduan/JaredCorduan.github.io/posts/2023-12-11--Time-lock-puzzels.md

 The RSW puzzle achieves these goals by forcing the decryption process to require a receptive task, a task assumed to always take the same amount of time.
-Crucially, the receptive tasks cannot be performed in parallel.
+Crucially, the repetitive tasks cannot be performed in parallel.

 The original RSW paper is very readable, but I am going to explain the construction here with the key details explained more explicitly.